MTD Is Live. Don't Fall Behind! Start Today for Free

 What About Your Final Tax Return?

 You'll still need to complete a final submission by 31 January following the tax year.
-This also need to be submitted digitally.
+This also need to be submitted digitally through MTD compatible software.
 This is where you'll include:

 • Any adjustments to your quarterly figures